hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 - **Manually prepare** and configure a WireGuard interface on top of your GnosisVPN connection.
 - **Configure your hopd node** to allow a GnosisVPN connection.
 - **Download the binary file** and run it with several env var parameters.
-- **Configure the GnosisVPN service** using information from three separate sources:
+- **Configure GnosisVPN client** using information from three separate sources:
   1. Your hoprd node credentials
   2. Your assigned device IP
   3. Your chosen exit location